GaloisInc/adapt/fca/AR_Miner/README.md

 ## Prerequisites
 We have used R cran version 3.4.3 to write the scripts in the repository.
+To install R for ubuntu, we need to run the following commads:

+sudo sh -c 'echo "deb http://cran.rstudio.com/bin/linux/ubuntu trusty/" >> /etc/apt/sources.list'

+gpg --keyserver keyserver.ubuntu.com --recv-key E084DAB9

+gpg -a --export E084DAB9 | sudo apt-key add -

+sudo apt-get update

+sudo apt-get -y install r-base libapparmor1 libcurl4-openssl-dev libcurl4-gnutls-dev libxml2-dev libssl-dev gdebi-core

+sudo apt-get install libcairo2-dev

+sudo apt-get install libxt-dev

+sudo apt-get install git-core

-It is necessary to install some packages before executing the scripts.
+After that, it is necessary to install some packages before executing the scripts.
 They are detailed in *chek_packages.r*.
 For example, to install a package from R, we do:

+$R>

 install.packages("RJSONIO",repos = "http://cran.us.r-project.org")